 4. Do what makes you happy

 We get so entrenched in making others happy that we forget about what makes us happy.
-We lose ourselves in our pursuit for happiness for others and then become frustrated and bitter because we do not focus on our own happiness.
+We lose ourselves in our pursuit of happiness for others and then become frustrated and bitter because we do not focus on our own happiness.

 There is nothing selfish in trying to be happy.
-If staring at the sky during sundown makes you happy, ensure you are at the garden at that time and not doing the dishes in the kitchen.
+If staring at the sky during sundown makes you happy, ensure you are in the garden at that time and not doing the dishes in the kitchen.
 If you enjoyed a hobby and gave it up because of lack of time, resurrect it.

 5. Never lose touch with your friends